 Reza Aslan, in his capacity as a theologian, and other tolerant liberals like Waleed Aly, who is Muslim, are so convinced from their own studies or personal experience that all religion is an inherently positive thing, that they ignore the clear possibility that one religion might be more conducive to violence and intolerance in the way it is constructed (i.e. its texts and narratives) than another.
 Aslan views religion as the constant, the unimpeachable medium by which to connect spiritually to the world around you, and views humans as varying in how and to what extent they believe in their religion.
 But doesn’t the way someone engages with a religion depend not only on his or her individual cognitive and emotional disposition, but also on the content and construction of the religion?
 What if a religion that consistently tells people they are allowed to cut off the hands of thieves (Qur’an 5:38) and strike the necks of disbelievers (47:4) is actually more likely to breed violent subscribers than other sets of beliefs?

 After all, there is no such thing as militant vegetarianism, because there is no foundational text that provides the moral logic for vegetarians to kill carnivores or cut the hands off omnivores; there was no six-centuries-long empire of vegetarians conquering carnivores to provide inspiration.
 It might sound like a ludicrous comparison, but what is the difference between Islam and vegetarianism?
 Both sets of beliefs give rise to certain practices that affect your everyday life.
 Followers of both believe that their beliefs are moral and character improving, that their practices improve the world, and that their belief is a part of their identity.
 And neither belief gives any justification for killing other people.
 So any argument that Islam is a ‘bigger part of someone’s life’ or ‘a more central part of someone’s identity’ than vegetarianism is irrelevant, because believing you were created by the one true God who watches over you is not a violent idea in itself.
-It became violent in its construction: its early followers told believers that they were purer than other people and that they were entitled to kill infidels.
+It became violent in its construction: its early followers told believers that they were purer than other people and that they were entitled to conquer the lands of infidels.
 Construction is the only difference between Islam and vegetarianism.
-And so what reason is there to believe Reza Aslan when he says that Islam has been warped by ISIS and al-Qaeda, and is not a true reflection of the faith, when ISIS are simply choosing to believe passages that are written far to specifically to be metaphorical in the primary book that is meant to tell them how to be a Muslim?
+And so what reason is there to believe Reza Aslan when he avers that Islam has been warped by ISIS and al-Qaeda, and is not a true reflection of the faith, when ISIS are simply choosing to believe passages that are written in far too specific a fashion to admit only metaphorical interpretation, in the primary book that is meant to tell them how to be a Muslim?

 - Polls and country case studies